 Approval of Grant Proposals

-- The Grant Implementation Form will be reviewed and signed by: the Principle Investigator, Chair of the Department, Dean, and Vice President for Academic Affairs.
+- The External Grant Submission Form will be reviewed and signed by: the Principle Investigator, Chair of the Department, Dean, and Vice President for Academic Affairs.

 - The Institutional Grant Writer will coordinate with the Vice President for Academic Affairs, and the Principle Investigator regarding the submission of the final grant proposal to the funding agency.
 Please keep in mind that certain types of grants must be submitted by authorized personnel on campus, so it will be necessary to coordinate with the authorized personnel as well.

 Grant Submission Using Grants.gov